-The E-6 (예술흥행) visa covers foreigners working in arts, entertainment, and performance in Korea — but the three subtypes are legally very different.
+The (예술흥행) visa covers foreigners working in arts, entertainment, and performance in Korea — but the three subtypes are legally very different.
 E-6-1 is for cultural artists at recognized venues.
 E-6-2 covers the broader entertainment industry, including entertainers at nightclubs, hotels, and entertainment venues.
 E-6-3 is for personal services workers.
 The distinctions matter enormously for legal protections and venue eligibility.

 E-6-1 is the prestige arts category — for foreign artists performing at recognized cultural institutions.